Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 15
 			// --
 			// 0: OFF
-			// 1: Display message only when "Ability Enabled" is set to "1".
+			// 1: Display message only when "Ability Enabled" includes option "1".
-			// 2: Display message only when "Ability Enabled" is set to "2".
+			// 2: Display message only when "Ability Enabled" includes option "2".
-			// 4: Display message only when "Ability Enabled" is set to "3".
+			// 4: Display message only when "Ability Enabled" includes option "4".
-			// 8: Display message only when "Ability Enabled" is set to "4".
+			// 8: Display message only when "Ability Enabled" includes option "8".
 			"Ability Message"			"0"

 			// Cars thrown by the Mutant Tank will disappear after this many seconds.